.NET Developer Interview Questions

 Microsoft developed the .NET framework to build and run Windows applications.
 Originally designed as proprietary software, .NET later became open source, allowing everyone to use it free of charge.
 Microsoft and the .
 NET community on GitHub now maintain the wildly popular framework.
 Because of its versatility — it supports over 60 programming languages, including C# and C++ — .NET developers are in high demand.

-Despite the current tech talent shortage, you're likely to be flooded with resumes if you post an ad for a .NET developer.
+Despite the current tech talent shortage, you're likely to be flooded with resumes if you post a job description for a .NET developer.
 Unfortunately, many of these candidates will be unqualified even for junior-level roles.
 Although finding qualified developers will still be challenging, asking the right .NET interview questions can help you weed out applicants who don't have the skills you need.

 If you're looking for an entry-level developer, your expectations will naturally be lower, but you still want to hire a candidate who has a strong working knowledge of building applications on the .NET framework.
 To find out if an applicant has a basic understanding of .NET's uses, functions, and capabilities, you can ask the following questions: